0

 Let's use this fare (Hidden City fare: HELsinki to MIAmi viaISTanbul (and JFK or ORD) ) as an example.

 In this case, the carrier Turkish Airlines published a fare from Helsinki to Miami.
-The carrier does not operate this flight non-stop instead via its base in Istanbul.
+The carrier does not operate this flight non-stop, instead via its base in Istanbul.
 But the fare allowed passengers to route via New York (JFK) or Chicago (ORD) and then continue their travels on another carrier to the Miami/Fort Lauderdale area.
-Savvy passengers who lived in the Chicago or New York area could book this fare, accumulate enough miles to obtain status with certain Star Alliance carriers and save significantly when compares to other airlines in that market.
+Savvy passengers who lived in the Chicago or New York area could book this fare, accumulate enough miles to obtain status with certain Star Alliance carriers and save significantly when compared to other airlines in that market.

 D) Flexible Trip Arbitrage: